jaykimm99/MomchigiBakchigi/README.md

 # MomchigiBakchigi

-Most of the motion-based games on the market require players to purchase extra devices such as motion controllers and sensors.
-However, they can actually enjoy motion games with just one webcam if motion sensor is replaced by pose estimation algorithm.</br>
+Most of the motion games on the market require players to purchase extra devices such as motion controllers and sensors.
+However, just one PC with a webcam is enough if the motion sensor is replaced by pose estimation algorithm.</br>

-We developed a webcam-based rhythm game in which players tag circles on the screen with their body parts.</br>
+We developed a webcam-based rhythm game in which players use their body parts to tag circles that show up on the screen.</br>

 We used https://github.com/ildoonet/tf-pose-estimation as our base architecture.